hw1299/POM_Model/README.md

-# POM Model
+# A Steady-State Model of Molten Polymer Regression due to Thermal Decomposition ## V0.9

-An analytical steady state model for calculating polyoxymethylene (POM) regression rate for a given heat flux or surface temperature.
+An analytical, steady-state model for calculating the regression rate of a polymer undert a given heat flux or surface temperature.

-## V0.9

 Regression rate for given heat flux: